Emerging Study Abroad Destinations for Indian Students in 2026: Beyond USA, UK & Canada

 Demand Outstrips Supply

-In 2024, over 22 lakh NEET aspirants competed for just 1.1 lakh MBBS seats in India.
+Over 22 lakh NEET aspirants competed for just 1.1 lakh MBBS seats in India in 2025.
 This severe shortage is a major push factor.
 Countries like Uzbekistan already host over 6,000 Indian MBBS students due to affordability and better access.

 The Cost Factor